akharrou/QuickDocs/In-The-Makings/LLDB.md

 - [4 Thread backtrace](#thread-backtrace)
 ---

-To inspect the current state of your process, you can start with the threads:
+You can inspect a process's thread with the following commands:

 ---